TrelisResearch/one-click-llms/README.md

 - [Mixtral Instruct 8x7B AWQ](https://runpod.io/gsc?template=dmybzldpis&ref=jmfkcdio)
 - [Qwen1.5 Chat 72B AWQ](https://runpod.io/console/gpu-cloud?template=ju7oo9mf5w&ref=jmfkcdio).
 Needs to be run on an A100 or H100.
 The 48 GB of VRAM on an A6000 is insufficient.
 - [CodeLlama 70B Instruct - 4bit AWQ](https://runpod.io/gsc?template=tpqmplhj2a&ref=jmfkcdio).
 Requires an A6000 or A100 or H100.

+> [!IMPORTANT]
+> Note: vLLM runs into issues sometimes if the pod template does not have the correct CUDA drivers.
+Unfortunately there is no way to know when picking a GPU.
+An issue has been raised [here](https://github.com/vllm-project/vllm/issues/2393).
+As an alternative, you can run TGI (and even query in openai style, guide [here](https://github.com/huggingface/text-generation-inference/commit/0eabc83541225979209ff7183b4b4442e47adf92#diff-5b4ec6c8005e6b142ac974571bb8dc557a9bb7ab7c3d0b09554dfc9cc50dcf0b)).
+TGI is faster than vLLM and recommended in general.
+Note however, that TGI does not automatically apply the chat template to the prompt when using the OpenAI style endpoint.

 ### Text Generation Inference:
 - [IDEFICS 2 8B multi-modal](https://runpod.io/console/deploy?template=d2tjii83ba&ref=jmfkcdio)